yozaira/frontend-nanodegree-project6-js-unit-testing/README.md

 The main goal of this project is to write tests for a web-based <b>Feeds Reader Application</b> as a way to demonstrate the important role that unit testing plays in the development process.

-The practice of unit testing (of which TDD is a subset) can greatly improve the quality of developer's code, as it forces them to analyze multiple aspects of an application, including the HTML, CSS and JavaScript.
+The practice of unit testing (of which TDD is a subset) can greatly improve the quality of developers code, as it forces them to analyze multiple aspects of an application, including the HTML, CSS and JavaScript.

 #### Components